 An infinite realm of being or potential being of which the universe is regarded as a part or instance.

 "My favorite sci-fi series explores the different realities possible in a multiverse."

 "The physics department seems to be split into those who believe in a multiverse theory, and those who do not."

-If you’re a physicist, a comic book writer, psychologist, or theologian, you will probably be familiar with a multiverse.
-This philosophy that there are multiple, or even infinite, states of being in the universe has long been a topic for debate.
+If you’re a physicist, a comic book writer, a psychologist, or a theologian, you'll probably be familiar with the concept of a multiverse.
+The philosophy that there are multiple, or even infinite, states of being in the universe has long been a topic of debate.